PoCInnovation/Workshops/security/reverse-2/README.md

 * stripped binaries : remove the useful debugging information, which are basically metadata about variables and functions addresses and names.

 Try to identify which protection(s) is/are used on *im-protected*.
 Find a way to bypass it and solve the challenge !

+# 4 - The arena

+*Challenge name: arena*

+It's time to use your knowledge in a typical CTF exercice.
+The *arena* binary will take you through various way to check an input.
+Each step has its own logic : you have to find ways to go and to validate the final step.
+Try to strictly apply all the techniques you have learnt before !

 # 5 - Alien